-On the weekend of 16 & 17 June, we are inviting all CouchDB hackers, and those who want to be one to CouchHack Vienna.
+On the weekend of 13 to 16 December, we are inviting all CouchDB hackers, and those who want to be one to CouchHack Vienna.
 Or even those who just want to learn a little about CouchDB.
 Heck, you can come if you would like to chill out with passionate tech people.
-Coincidentally it's just after the World Barista Champs and the World of Coffee too!

 Vienna is located in Central Europe, and has been a social, political, and cultural hub long before North Americans started building railways.
 So you might even want to come by a couple of days early and check it out!

 Previous CouchHacks have been run in Europe and North America in:

 - Berlin, Germany

 - Vienna, Austria

 Metro: U4 Pilgramgasse Bus:14A Arbeitergasse Bus: 59A Reinprechtsdorferstrasse

 A very convenient option is to go via tram or train to Matzleinsdorfer Platz and then walk straight "downhill" towards Siebenbrünnnengasse.

 For finding how to get from A to B, use the excellent smartphone app "AnachB" which is German for A to B. It's really good, and has an android and ios version.
 They have a webpage which isn't as nice, anachb.at

 How do I get to Vienna, or get around in Vienna?